laznic/gaze-into-the-abyss/README.md

 > The eye tracking has not been tested with 10 participants because I do not have 10 different web cams...
 So there is a chance that realtime connections
 > errors out due to excessive amount of events being sent.
 There is some throttling for the events, however it might not be enough.

+> [!NOTE]
+> This is optimized for desktop and higher end devices.
+Mobile devices can work well if they aren't too old (same applies to laptops).

 ## 🛠️ Built With

 - [React](https://react.dev/)